 - are just insensitive – for example, ‘Luckily your other children are normal’ or ‘Did his father’s genes cause that?
 You should never have had children with him’

-- don’t know what to say or do, so they do something inappropriate, like giving all their attention to your child with disability and ignoring his siblings, or fussing over your child with disability.
+- don’t know what to say or do, so they do something inappropriate, like giving all their attention to your child with disability and ignoring your other children.

 It’s normal to feel upset and hurt by reactions like these, and there’s no one right way to respond.
 How you respond depends on how you’re feeling, who made the comment and where you are at the time.
 But it often helps to have some strategies to fall back on when you’re faced with unhelpful reactions.